Click here to read our COVID-19 Update >

-The redevelopment of Society House on High Street has been welcomed by local councillors eager to meet the increased demand for housing due to rising numbers of people coming to the town.
+The redevelopment of Society House on High Street has been welcomed by local councillors keen to meet the increased demand for housing due to rising numbers of people coming to the town.

-The finished development will comprise of 120 one and two-bedroom apartments with a total of 111 on-site secure car parking spaces.
+The finished development will comprise of 105 one and two-bedroom apartments ready for an eager market.

 Customs House, Chaucer Walk, is a former tax office that we are redeveloping to offer a wealth of stylish new residential apartments.

 This property will also see over 40 parking spaces available to residents.

 Conveniently situated in Furthergate Business Park, Chaucer Walk is intended to meet the demand for contemporary residential properties in the area.

 Tivoli House, situated in the heart of Hull is set to make a very positive impact with the addition of more residential spaces.